Persuasion with Non-Linear Preferences: Characterization of Aggregate Quasi-Concavity

 \section{Characterization of Aggregate Quasi-Concavity}

 We present two alternative conditions that are equivalent to strict aggregate quasi-concavity of $U$.
-Condition (2) is analogous to the ``signed-ratio monotonicity'' conditions in Theorem 1 of \citet{Quah2012} and in Corollary 2 of \citet{CS} for weak aggregate quasi-concavity.
-We give a shorter proof based on the optimality of pairwise signals.
+Condition (2) is analogous to the ``signed-ratio monotonicity'' conditions for weak aggregate quasi-concavity in Theorem 1 of \citet{Quah2012} and Corollary 2 of \citet{CS}.
+We give a shorter proof based on the optimality of pairwise signals (see Section \ref{proof:ASC}).
 Condition (3) is novel.
-It corresponds to strict concavity of $U$, $u_a(a,\theta)<0$, up to a normalizing factor $g(a)>0$. \begin{lemma} Let Assumption \ref{a:smooth} hold.
+It corresponds to strict concavity of $U$ (i.e., $u_a(a,\theta)<0$), up to a normalizing factor $g(a)>0$. \begin{lemma} Let Assumption \ref{a:smooth} hold.
 The following statements are equivalent: \begin{enumerate} \item Assumption \ref{a:qc} holds. \item For all $\theta$, $\theta'$, and $a$, we have